annmcnamara/citibike_tableau/README.md

 **Design 2-5 visualizations for each discovered phenomena (4-10 total).
 The work is over a timespan of MAY 2019 to MAY 2020.**

-**The following are some of the questions answereed for this time period.**
+**The following are some of the questions answered for this time period.**

 * How many trips have been recorded total during the chosen period?
 * By what percentage has total ridership grown?